hackingclimate/iden3-docs/source/technology/identity.rst

 When we talk about identities we are referring to identities as accounts.

 Generally speaking, accounts are going to be smart contracts.
-So you can think of identities as smart contracts, where the address of the contract is the identifier of that identity.
+So **you can think of identities as smart contracts**, where the address of the contract is the identifier of that identity.